willvieira/ms_STM-managed/manuscript/manuscript.md

 First, the intensity of forest management in the model is relative to the abundance of a particular forest type in the lanscape; hence 0.25% of boreal stands being enriched is much higher than 0.25% of regeneration stands being planted since the number of boreal stands is proportionally larger than the number of regeneration stands.
 That explains the need to increase planting intensity beyond 0.25% to increase the boreal range shift towards colder temperatures (Figure S5).
 Second, management practices are not spatially organized.
-While enrichment planting is necessarily applied on boreal stands, planting is applied in regeneration stands that are evenly distributed across the landscape, including the mixedwood and temperate regions.
+While enrichment planting is necessarily applied on boreal stands (and thus in the colonization credit area), planting is applied in regeneration stands that are evenly distributed across the landscape, including the mixedwood and temperate regions.
 Finally, while enrichment planting implies both an increase of temperate trees and a reduction of boreal stands, plantation involves only an increase of temperate stands.
 These results suggest that enrichment planting in local gaps has the best potential compared to plantation to assist forests keep pace with climate change.
 For northern temperate forests, tree recruitment was more effective in the presence of local canopy gaps compared to recruitment in open areas after clearcut [@LePage2000].